piwheels/hostedpi/docs/cli_images.rst

     └────────────────────────────────────────────┴─────────────────────────────────────────────┘

 .. note::

-    The right hand column represents the image label which can be used when provisioning a new Pi with :doc:`cli_create` and :meth:`~hostedpi.picloud.PiCloud.create_pi`.
+    The left hand column represents the image label which can be used when provisioning a new Pi with :doc:`cli_create` and :meth:`~hostedpi.picloud.PiCloud.create_pi`.